The Generalized Friendship Paradox for Spectral Centralities: Centrality Paradox for Specific Centralities

-In eigenvector centrality a node with relatively few links can score highly if it ties directly into other well-connected or highly central nodes.
+In eigenvector centrality a node with relatively few links can score highly if they are adjacent to other nodes with high eigenvector scores or highly central nodes.
 Formally, each node’s centrality is defined to be proportional to the sum of the centralities of its neighbors, which means that nodes positioned close to the most prominent individuals or tightly knit communities naturally attain higher eigenvector scores.

 Since \(A\) is symmetric, \(\langle \br,\,A\,\one\rangle = \langle A\,\br,\,\one\rangle = \lambda_1\,\langle \br,\,\one\rangle = \lambda_1.\) We need to show \eqref{eq:cdef} and hence we compute

 Meanwhile \(\langle \one,\,\br\rangle = 1.\) Thus we need